cybertabyretka/Game/README.md

 <br /> <br />

 <a name="frameworks"></a>
-## Core technologies and dataframes
+## Core technologies and frameworks
  - `Pickle` - Module for serialization and deserialization.
 Serialization is the process of converting a `Python` object into a stream of bytes, which can then be stored on disk or transmitted over the network.
 Deserialization is the reverse process where a stream of bytes is converted back into a `Python` object;
  - `Pygame` - `Python` module for game creating;
  - `MVC` - The project uses `MVC`, almost all modules used in the game are divided into three components (Model, View, Controller);